Policing Hub

 In December 2022, the province passed Bill 6, the Police Amendment Act (PAA).
 According to the Government of Alberta, this legislation was intended to increase police transparency and enhance public trust to help build safer communities.
 In addition to other reforms, the legislation required the formation of civilian governance bodies for all municipalities in Alberta, with the intent for communities to have a role in setting policing priorities and performance goals.
 The PAA creates several new mandated structures for municipal input into policing:

-As the next steps to the 2022 legislative amendments, the Government of Alberta is developing supporting regulations to clarify the powers, duties, functions, and composition of these new governance bodies, as well as the configuration of regional policing committees.
-It is not known when these regulations will be finalized and implemented.
+The Government of Alberta has released two supporting regulations to clarify the powers, duties, functions, and composition of these new governance bodies, as well as the configuration of regional policing committees:

 Following the proclamation of Bill 6, ABmunis shared the following key messages with the Minister of Public Safety and Emergency Services: